-Responsibilities of Benedict Biscop CE Academy's Governing Body
+Responsibilities of Benedict Biscop CE Academy's Local Governing Body

-The Governing Body at Benedict Biscop CE Academy has strategic leadership responsibility for the school's safeguarding arrangements and will ensure that the school complies with its duties under legislation including the obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), the Data Protection Act 2018 (UK GDPR) and their local multi-agency safeguarding arrangements.
+The Local Governing Body at Benedict Biscop CE Academy has strategic leadership responsibility for the school's safeguarding arrangements and will ensure that the school complies with its duties under legislation including the obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), the Data Protection Act 2018 (UK GDPR) and their local multi-agency safeguarding arrangements.

-The Governing Body will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Keeping Children Safe in Education, 2022 including confirming that all policies and procedures adopted by the Governing Body (particularly those concerning referrals of cases of suspected abuse and neglect) are understood, and followed by all staff.
-The Governing Body will also ensure that all Governors receive appropriate safeguarding and child protection (including online) training at induction.
+The Governing Body will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Keeping Children Safe in Education, 2023 including confirming that all policies and procedures adopted by the Local Governing Body (particularly those concerning referrals of cases of suspected abuse and neglect) are understood, and followed by all staff.
+The Local Governing Body will also ensure that all Governors receive appropriate safeguarding and child protection (including online which amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction.
 This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in school are effective and support the delivery of a robust whole school approach to safeguarding.

-The Governing Body has a senior board level (or equivalent) lead to take leadership responsibility for the school's safeguarding arrangements.
+The Local Governing Body has a senior lead to take leadership responsibility for the school's safeguarding arrangements [referred to as the link governor responsibility for safeguarding].

-At Benedict Biscop CE Academy the senior lead Governor for safeguarding is Rev. D Tolhurst
+At Benedict Biscop CE Academy the link governor for safeguarding is Mrs. J. Thompson.